 If there’s just the two of you in a tent, and you don’t want to disturb your fellow campers then you can simply share a pair of headphones.

 If you want something with a bit more “beef”, or have more people wanting to watch the movie, then Bluetooth speakers are a must.
-The portable Bluetooth speakers I recommend are by Aomais, are robust, waterproof, and can be fully charged before you leave with a battery life of 30 hours – which is more than enough for a camping trip.
+The portable Bluetooth speakers I recommend are by Dbsoars, are robust, waterproof, and can be fully charged before you leave with a battery life of 40 hours – which is more than enough for a camping trip.

-If you are interested and want to know more then go take a look at the Aomais Bluetooth speakers on Amazon – click to read the reviews and prices.
+If you are interested and want to know more then go take a look at the Dbsoars Bluetooth speakers on Amazon – click to read the reviews and prices.

 And finally; your chosen media player is probably going to have some built-in speakers already.
-Whilst they probably won’t be ideal if you have a group of people trying to watch the movie, it might be just fine if there’s two of in a tent, or just a couple of kids you want to keep entertained.
+Whilst they probably won’t be ideal if you have a group of people trying to watch the movie, it might be just fine if there are two in a tent or just a couple of kids you want to keep entertained.

-By using in-built speakers, it will also reduce the amount of stuff that you need to pack for you camping trip which is always a bonus.
+By using in-built speakers, it will also reduce the amount of stuff that you need to pack for your camping trip which is always a bonus.